phpfeniks/docs/admin/general.md

 ## Base XP
 > **Sensible default:** 10

-The `Base XP` is a number that all XP calculations is based upon.
-How much XP a user is awarded for each message depends on a number of things.
-But generally speaking the higher this number is the more XP a user is awarded for each message.

 ## Announcement channel
 > **Sensible default:** A channel that everyone can read
 >